 The Daylily Garden in Springfield, Missouri's beautiful Springfield Botanical Gardens is no less than amazing.
 Indeed, it's a garden so uniquely beautiful and brilliantly colorful that it's now been named a national daylily garden.

 The honor came when the American Hemerocallis Society (AHS) in 2012 oficially christened the garden an American Hemerocallis Society National Daylily Display Garden.

 At the same time, the AHS named the Garden's bed of heritage daylilies an American Hemerocallis Society National Historic Daylily Garden, making it one of only 18 such gardens in the United States.

 The honors came after AHS Region 11 president Randall Barron inspected the garden.
 According to Ozark Daylily Society President Frieda Alexander, Barron "described it as one of the most beautiful daylily gardens he's ever seen."

-The Garden today displays 850 varieties of daylilies.
-It's a collection so impressive that visitors seeing it for the first time often describe it as "spectacular," "awesome," and "breathtaking."
-In addition, and to be of the most help to visiting gardeners, each variety is clearly labeled.
+This Garden displays more than 5,000 daylily plants in over 1,000 varieties, a collection so impressive that visitors seeing it for the first time commonly describe it as "spectacular," "awesome," and "breathtaking."
+To help visiting gardeners choose favorites for their own gardens, each variety is clearly labeled.